Bet4bettor.

 If the bookmaker is offering Best Odds Guaranteed and you take a price on your selection and the SP (starting price) is bigger, then you will bet will be paid at SP.

-What is the Stating Price?
+What is the Starting Price?

-The Starting Price is an average price taken from the on course bookmakers prices on each horse at the point when the races starts.
-If you have a bet on a horse or dog and don’t take a price on the selection at the time of bet placement, then the bet will be settled at the returned Starting Price.
+If you have a bet on a horse and don’t take a price on the selection at the time of bet placement, then the bet will be settled at the returned Starting Price.

 The Placepot explained